core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The communication between C and P is based on CoAP over UDP, as per {{RFC7252}}.
 The communication between P and the origin servers is based on CoAP over UDP and IP multicast, as per {{I-D.ietf-core-groupcomm-bis}}.

-Finally, cri'X' denotes a CRI corresponding to the URI X.
+Finally, cri'X' denotes a CRI corresponding to the URI X, i.e., a CRI that can be converted to the URI X using the procedure defined in {{Section 6.1 of I-D.ietf-core-href}}.

 ~~~~~~~~~~~ aasvg
 C                               P                      S1           S2